jazzlyj/procedures/canonical/kvm.md

 touch meta-data
 ```

-Create a disk image, vm01-seed.qcow2 or k8-ctl-2-seed.qcow2, to attach with the network and cloud-init configuration:
+Create a the seed disk image, $VM_HOSTNAME-seed.qcow2 to attach with the network and cloud-init configuration:
 ```bash
 cloud-localds -v --network-config=network-config ~/kvm/vm01/vm01-seed.qcow2 user-data meta-data
 # or